information-sharing-networks/signalsd/README.md

 note this is a pre-prod version and should only be used with data that you don't mind being deleted or seen by other people.

 the steps to set up this environment in Google Cloud are:
-> create a project called signald
+> create a project called signalsd

 > create an artifact registry called signalsd